Congress Returns to Pre-Election Budget Showdown

 Business Tax Incentives Called into Question

-group’s Subsidy Tracker database, that includes more than 500,000 deals in more than 740 federal, state, and local economic development subsidy programs.
+from the watchdog group’s Subsidy Tracker database, that includes more than 500,000 deals in more than 740 federal, state, and local economic development subsidy programs.
 Writes Governing finance reporter Liz Farmer, “If you're only looking at job creation, this report contains some pretty damning evidence against offering huge tax breaks to lure employers.”
-The report's authors conclude: “Public officials should quit ‘buffalo hunting’ for risky megadeals and instead invest in skills, infrastructure, clusters and entrepreneurs to reduce taxpayer risk and obtain better returns.”
+The report's authors conclude: “Public officials should quit ‘buffalo hunting’ for risky megadeals and instead invest in skills, infrastructure, clusters and entrepreneurs to reduce taxpayer risk and obtain

 Taxes, Fees, PILOTs